-- Cheating - o The taking or acquiring possession of any academic material from another without permission - o Receiving or giving help during tests, quizzes, or other assignments (in or out of class if prohibited by the instructor) - o Copying or attempting to copy another person's test, quiz, or other assignment - o Allowing another to copy one's test, quiz, or other assignment - o Unauthorized use of materials or electronic devices during a test - o The intentional communication with another student on specific questions of a quiz/test/exam prior to that student taking said quiz/test/exam - o Taking a quiz/test for another student - o Paying another person to write or edit a term paper - o Submission of a term paper or assignment in more than one class unless approved in advance by the instructor - Plagiarism the use of another's original words or ideas as though they were your own - o Turning in another's work as one's own - o Copying a phrase, sentence, or passage from another person or source (Internet, print media, etc.) without proper citation

-- o Failing to put a quotation in quotation marks - o Giving incorrect information about the source of a quotation - o Copying so many words or ideas from a source that it makes up the majority of one's work, whether one gives credit or not - o Downloading or buying a term paper from the Internet and submitting it as one's own work \Please note that the list of examples above is not exhaustive.
+- Cheating - o The taking or acquiring possession of any academic material from another without permission - o Receiving or giving help during tests, quizzes, or other assignments (in or out of class if prohibited by the instructor)

+- o Allowing another to copy one's test, quiz, or other assignment - o Unauthorized use of materials or electronic devices during a test - o The intentional communication with another student on specific questions of a quiz/test/exam prior to that student taking said quiz/test/exam - o Taking a quiz/test for another student - o Paying another person to write or edit a term paper - o Submission of a term paper or assignment in more than one class unless approved in advance by the instructor - Plagiarism the use of another's original words or ideas as though they were your own - o Turning in another's work as one's own - o Copying a phrase, sentence, or passage from another person or source (Internet, print media, etc.) without proper citation - o Failing to put a quotation in quotation marks - o Giving incorrect information about the source of a quotation - o Copying so many words or ideas from a source that it makes up the majority of one's work, whether one gives credit or not - o Downloading or buying a term paper from the Internet and submitting it as one's own work

+Please note that the list of examples above is not exhaustive.
 There may be other instances of cheating and/or plagiarism that would violate this policy.

-■ Sanctions
+Sanctions